 What removes the smell of urine?

 Enzymatic cleaners are highly effective at removing the smell of urine.
-They contain enzymes that break down the odor-causing molecules and eliminate the smell at its source.
+They contain enzymes that break down the odor-causing molecules and eliminate the odor at its source.

 How do you get the human urine smell out of upholstery?